UniversalDependencies/docs/workgroups/expletives.md

 Il est possible que Paul soit déjà parti \n It is possible that Paul be already gone
 ~~~

+The same type of construction is found in Finnish, but only Finnish-FTB uses `expl`.
+In the original Finnish treebank the expletive appears to be labeled `nsubj` and the clause `ccomp`.
+Perhaps this is a competing analysis.

 ## Object Expletives